leoluz/go2one/README.md

 ## Goal

 This project aims to provide a non intrusive Neovim configuration for Go development.
-The idea is that you can try this setup not having touch your current Vim/Neovim configuration files.
+The idea is that you can try this setup not having to touch your current Vim/Neovim configuration files.

 ## Motivation